Elections > Election Info & Resources > A.I. Deepfakes & Scams

 Free, fair, and accessible elections are fundamental to our representative democracy and rely on trust and participation.
 Unfortunately, there can be efforts to undermine this trust, with bad actors employing a variety of tools with various motivations.
 What all these efforts have in common is that they seek to take advantage of voters – spreading doubt and confusion into our election process.
 This can erode trust and decrease participation – a grave threat to our democracy.

 We’ve come together with the Vermont Attorney General’s Office to share information and tips on this page about two main threats to look out for this election season: AI-generated disinformation, and direct scams.
+Check out the two PSA videos we released together:

 AI-Generated Deepfakes and Elections